jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 specific person to handle it, how can that person ever take vacation?
 Everyone deserves a distraction-free vacation.
 Even the CTO.

-    But also, *seriously*, the bus-factor.
+    But also, *seriously*, the bus factor.
 Unexpected things happen unexpectedly.
 &nbsp;

 3. **Team morale.**